There are several commonly abused prescription drugs.

 Prescription benzodiazepines - Benzodiazepines, also known as ‘benzos’, ‘sedatives’ and ‘tranquilisers’, are a widely-abused classification of prescription medication.
-These types of prescription drugs may be prescribed to you if you have been struggling with anxiety, panic attacks, seizures and certain other psychiatric and medical conditions.
+These types of prescription drugs are often prescribed for anxiety, seizures and certain other psychiatric and medical conditions.

 Some types of benzodiazepines include:

-These types of drugs are known to create a sense of calm to the individual making them seem relaxed.
-This feeling can quickly become addictive.
+These types of drugs are known to create a sense of calm to the individual making them seem relaxed and this feeling can quickly become addictive.

 Prescription opioids – These are typically the most commonly misused prescription drugs.
 They have very strong painkilling properties.
 The aim of these types of drugs is to numb pain but they also can create a sense of euphoria.
 Opioids have an addictive nature and by creating this relaxing feeling can become addictive quickly.

-These drugs may be prescribed if someone is experiencing moderate pain from a chronic condition, injury or surgery.
+Opioids may be prescribed if someone is experiencing moderate pain from a chronic condition, injury or surgery.
+With reports across the world highlighting the increase of opioid addiction from prescription medication.

 Some types of opioids include: